 Currently working in 35 countries in programmatic and technical areas across the cascade, the project provides USAID Missions with a proven platform and deep technical bench to bring innovations to country programs and overcome performance challenges.
 EpiC is able to work through both strategic technical assistance (TA) and direct service delivery (DSD) to break through barriers to 95-95-95 and promote self-reliant management of national HIV programs by improving HIV case finding, prevention and treatment programming, and viral load suppression.
+A full menu of EpiC's technical strategies for epidemic control is available here.
 EpiC also provides TA to help countries prevent, prepare for, respond to, and bolster health systems to address COVID-19.
 (See here for more information about EpiC's COVID-19 portfolio.)